 Image: Vandalism to more than 100 graves in the Jewish Mount Carmel Cemetery in Philadelphia was discovered Sunday, Feb.
 26, 2017.
 (Michael Bryant/The Philadelphia Inquirer via AP and SFGate.)

 - Vandals did major damage to Jewish cemeteries in Missouri and Pennsylvania in the first two months of 2017.

-- Offices of the Anti-Defamation League in Manhattan and San Francisco have received bomb threats in the first two months of 2017.
+- Offices of the Anti-Defamation League in Manhattan and San Francisco received bomb threats in the first two months of 2017.

 Here is what ordinary citizens can do to address this wave of Jew hatred: